 These days you simply cannot afford not to.
 Your business needs to be online 24/7/365 and prospective clients will use it to assess your business’ credibility more than any other piece of content out there.

 A great website helps you to book clients, and get a high ROI, where a poorly designed website will actually wind up costing you.

 - A customized website from a marketing firm runs: $1,500 – $10,000

 - A WordPress Site – $150 – $500 (not including cost of a web developer to manage tweaks if you’re not technical)

-- A drag and drop template website like Webflow starts at $16 per month for it’s paid plan but you can try it for free
+- A drag and drop template website like Webflow start at $16 per month for its paid plan.

 When people see your website, does it look consistent and cohesive with your social media branding?
 Or are the messages conflicting?
 Your website and social media should have consistent branding across all platforms.
 Don’t confuse your audience.
 Be clear.
 Consistency is the key here and it needs to look professional.

 You don’t have to spend a lot of money, but an amateur looking website will not attract the right kinds of clients.
 First impressions are extremely important.

 Your website after all is your online STOREFRONT.

 Make sure your branding represents your products and services accurately.